Find Affordable College Courses

 Read More…

-Utah State University did quite well in this year’s ranking of the most popular places for public health students to get a bachelor’s degree.
+Montana Technological University did quite well in this year’s ranking of the most popular places for public health students to get a bachelor’s degree.
 It came in at #9 on the list.
-Located in the small city of Logan, USU is a public college with a very large student population.
+Montana Tech is a small public school located in the remote town of Butte.

 About 31% of the students majoring in public health at the school are women while 69% are male.